timlegrand/giterm/README.rst

 =======

 This software is provided under the BSD 2-Clause License.
-Please read the `LICENSE`_ file for further information.
+Please read the `LICENSE file`_ for further information.

 Contribute
 ==========

-See the `CONTRIBUTING.md`_ file for how to help out.
+See the `CONTRIBUTING.md file`_ for how to help out.

 Many thanks for your support!

-.. _LICENSE: ./LICENSE
+.. _LICENSE file: ./LICENSE
-.. _CONTRIBUTING.md: ./CONTRIBUTING.md
+.. _CONTRIBUTING.md file: ./CONTRIBUTING.md